andrekubotsu/pwa-react-dio/README.md

 This project was made at DIO's Localiza Labs Bootcamp.
 The main goal was to understand better the PWA (Progressive Web Application).
 This is project is using ESlint and Prettier.

+## What were challenging?

+- configuring ESlint rules.
+Since this project was little old, it was necessary to update somethings and linting brought some code warnings/errors;

 ## Dependencies

 - react-router-dom: ^5.3.0;
 - antd: ^4.16.13";
+- prop-types: ^15.7.2,

 ## Available Scripts